17 Feb 2009 by Olga Brighton

-You will need full health insurance, unless you come from the United Kingdom or Australia, who have cover for emergency medical treatment under reciprocal health agreements (this does not include non-urgent medical attention).
+You will need full health insurance in New Zealand, unless you come from the United Kingdom or Australia, who have cover for emergency medical treatment under reciprocal health agreements (this does not include non-urgent medical attention).
 If you usually live in the Cook Islands, Niue or Tokelau and are temporarily residing in New Zealand, you also qualify for emergency medical treatment.
 Visitors who have student, visitor or work permit visas issued by the Department of Immigration for two years or more are eligible to access publicly funded health services.
 All other visitors are liable for the full cost of medical treatment.

 If you have an accident, you may be eligible for assistance under ACC (the Accident Compensation Corporation), New Zealand's insurance scheme for people who are injured outside the workplace (it does not cover illnesses).
 It only covers injuries that happen in New Zealand, and treatment you get here.
 Your claim will be initiated through a treatment provider (dentist, doctor, etc).